Taylor Potts: 2009 season

 Potts was named Harrell's heir apparent and starter by Mike Leach in April 2009.
-Potts beat out classmate and former walk on Steven Sheffield and highly touted Redshirt Freshman Seth Doege.
+Potts beat out classmate and former walk-on Steven Sheffield and highly touted redshirt freshman Seth Doege.
 In his first game against the North Dakota Fighting Sioux, he completed 34 of 48 passes for 405 yards 2 touchdowns passing and 2 on the ground, and threw three interceptions in a 38–13 win.
 The next week against the Rice Owls, Potts threw 7 touchdowns and no interceptions in 55–10 blowout win.
-For his performance he was named Big 12 Offensive player of the week.
-The next week, Potts played his best game to date as he faced off against # 2 Texas Longhorns led by Colt McCoy.
+For his performance, he was named Big 12 Conference Offensive Player of the Week.
+The next week, Potts played his best game to date as he faced off against the No. 2 Texas Longhorns quarterbacked by Colt McCoy.
 Potts started slow but ended up with 46 completions out of 62 attempts for 420 yards, 3 touchdowns and an interception.
-Potts took a vicious hit from Texas Defensive End Sergio Kindle that caused a turnover that in effect sealed the close win for the Longhorns, but got back up to throw his third touchdown of the game to Tramain Swindall.
+Potts took a vicious hit from Texas defensive end Sergio Kindle that caused a turnover that in effect sealed the close win for the Longhorns, but got back up to throw his third touchdown of the game to Tramain Swindall.
 Despite losing 34–24, pundits noted that Potts outplayed McCoy with better numbers, and going into a hostile environment against a top 2 team and taking a vicious hit in the process.

-Tech fans were optimistic after the Texas game, however a shocking 29–28 loss to the Houston Cougars in which the Texas Tech offense failed to convert on fourth and goal from inside the one led to the Houston victory.
-Critics blamed Potts' inability to use his 6'6 frame to punch the ball in and seal the victory.
+Tech fans were optimistic after the Texas game, but they lost 29–28 to Houston after the Texas Tech offense failed to convert on fourth and goal from inside the one.
+Critics blamed Potts' inability to use his 6'6" frame to punch the ball in and seal the victory.
 In the next game against the New Mexico Lobos, Potts started slow and was knocked out with a Concussion.
-With the game tied at 7 with a minute left, back-up Steven Sheffield came in and scored to give the Raiders the lead en route to a 48–28 win.
-Potts was taken to the hospital and sat out the next 2 games, as Sheffield led Tech to blowout wins over Kansas State and Nebraska 66–14, and 31–10, respectively.
-Potts found himself back as the starter against the Texas A&M Aggies as Sheffield broke his foot against Nebraska.
-Potts played poorly and was benched by Leach and was replaced Seth Doege to the chants from the crowd of "No more Potts."
+With the game tied at 7 with a minute left, Sheffield came in and scored to give the Raiders the lead en route to a 48–28 win.
+Potts was taken to the hospital and sat out the next 2 games, as Sheffield led Tech to blowout wins over Kansas State and Nebraska 66–14 and 31–10, respectively.
+Potts found himself back as the starter against Texas A&M after Sheffield broke his foot against Nebraska.
+Potts played poorly and was benched by Leach for Doege to the chants from the crowd of "No more Potts".
 Tech lost to A&M 52–30.

-Doege started the next game against the Kansas Jayhawks but was largely ineffective and Potts led the Raiders to a 42–21 win off the strength of the ground game.
-Potts had a fairly effective game despite a loss to Oklahoma State, 24–17 in the next game.
-Potts delivered his biggest win to date, a 41–13 drubbing of the Oklahoma Sooners and finished the season with a 20–13 win over the Baylor Bears, giving Tech an 8–4 overall record and 5–3 in Big 12 play.
+Doege started the next game against Kansas but was largely ineffective and Potts led the Raiders to a 42–21 win off the strength of the ground game.
+Potts had a fairly effective game despite a 24–17 loss to Oklahoma State in the next week.
+Potts delivered his biggest win to date, a 41–13 drubbing of the Oklahoma Sooners and finished the season with a 20–13 win over Baylor, giving Tech an 8–4 overall record and 5–3 in Big 12 play.